The Undertaker Passing The Torch To Roman Reigns At ‘WrestleMania 33’?

 Time is something that even the Deadman cannot outrun, and, at 52 years of age, there may just be enough gas left in the tank, and enough hellfire and brimstone to hear the bell toll one last time.
 A changing of the guard may be in order, and it may just be the perfect opportunity for Roman Reigns to officially begin his reign.

 While there is likely to be opposition to this coming from those who boo Roman Reigns on a regular basis, the outcome of this match will ultimately dictate just how serious the WWE is about pushing Roman Reigns to the next level, and they may just be using The Undertaker to do it.
 If a true changing of the guard were to take place, it couldn’t be against just anyone.
-It would have to be a household name, a name that sells tickets and fills arena seats — the Undertaker has been that name for more than two decades.
+It would have to be a household name, a name that sells tickets and fills arena seats — and the Undertaker has been that name for more than two decades.

-Roman Reigns being the one to put the final nail in the Deadman’s coffin makes sense if the intent is to elevate Roman Reigns to the status of official face of the WWE.
+Roman Reigns being the one to put the final nail in the Deadman’s coffin makes sense if the intent is to officially elevate Roman Reigns to the status of official face of the WWE.
 Some may say that having an icon like The Undertaker go out like this would be an insult to an unrivaled career.
 That said, however, a match like this would never happen without the green light from Taker himself.

 The Undertaker has earned his place in the upper echelon of wrestling greats — a distinction that he paid for with blood, sweat, and tears.
 Even if the WWE wanted to push Roman Reigns either way, the fact that The Undertaker signed off on the match says a lot.